 The line at the mini-mart was long.

-Many passed rude remarks as they stomped out, leaving their aborted purchases
+Many of the attempted customers began passing rude remarks as they stomped out, leaving their aborted purchases on the counter.

 Marge was chewing obscenities as gum.
 She really needed to get the items and get